chikelubaokorji/messaging/rabbitmq/README.md

 Step 4:<br/>
 Use the RabbitMQ command line tool *rabbitmqctl* to manage the node.<br/>
-While *rabbitmq-plugins* is used for plugins integration and management.<br/>
+An additional command line tool to RabbitMQ, *rabbitmq-plugins* is used integrate and manage plugins.<br/>
 ```bash
 $ docker exec -it rabbit-1 bash
 $ rabbitmqctl [--node <node>] [--timeout <timeout>] [--longnames] [--quiet] <command> [<command options>]